 There are a number of ways you can pay your SA Water account.
 For more options on paying your account click on the weblink below.
 Centrepay is an option for people receiving Centrelink benefits.

-Concessions hotline can be contacted on 1800 307 758 by clicking the link below, or if you have a hearing or speech impediment, please use the text telephone service on TTY: 8226 6789.
+If you have hearing or speech impairment, please use the text telephone service on TTY 8226 6789.

 A website to help you to understand and compare your residential electricity and gas, usage and prices against similar households in your area.
 It also provides a wide range of useful information to learn about energy related topics such as energy efficiency, contracts, bills, your rights and obligations, and the energy market.